 I first began writing books and stories when I was about eight years old.
 Though those were hardly what I would call publishable material, it was far from wasted time.
 With every paragraph, I grew as a writer until I finally managed to cough up something vaguely resembling a shareable piece of literature.
-My literary bile is now available for purchase online and can be perused below.
-I’m also a regular ghostwriter of short stories and books in the science fiction genre, though I can’t tell you as much about that as I would like to.
+I have since self-published a book and ghostwritten on several science fiction projects.
 If you would like to inquire about freelance or contract writing, then feel free to reach out to me.

 Captain Walker and the Meaning of Life